shorepine/tulipcc/docs/tulip_api.md

 world.ls(100) # optional count (most recent)
 ```

-Big note: Tulip World is hosted by a bot running on the SPSS Discord.
+Big note: Tulip World is hosted by a bot running on the [Tulip/AMY/Alles Discord](https://discord.gg/TzBFkUb8pG).
 If there's any abuse of the system, I'll revoke the key.
 I'd love more help making Tulip World a more stable and fun experience for everyone.

 ## The Tulip Editor